 For those with little to no credit, there is still opportunity to purchase a vehicle.

-Though low credit scores aren’t the most ideal, they don’t tell the entire story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options.
+Though poor credit scores aren’t the most ideal, they don’t tell the entire story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options.

 “We have opportunities for the credit risk that is sometimes associated with a first-time buyer or someone trying to re-establish themselves – including someone recovering from a previous bankruptcy.
-Partner that with FCA US LLC’s great lineup of vehicles and it’s a win-win.”
+Partner that with FCA US‘s great lineup of vehicles and it’s a win-win.”

-We spoke further with the Chrysler Capital manager to gain insight on the important factors consumers should know when having low or subprime credit and looking to purchase a vehicle.
+We spoke further with the Chrysler Capital manager to gain insight on the important factors consumers with poor or subprime credit should know when looking to purchase a vehicle.

-Q: How is auto finance provided to A CUSTOMER WITH LOW CREDIT?
+Q: How is auto finance provided to A CUSTOMER WITH POOR CREDIT?

 Q: How can someone improve their CREDIT SCORE?

-Kevin: Achieving 24 months of auto payments without missing a single one really helps provide that snapshot of “This is a responsible paying customer, it looks like they are meeting their original commitment.”
+Kevin: Making 24 months of auto payments without missing a single one really helps provide that snapshot of “This is a responsible paying customer.
+It looks like they are meeting their original commitment.”
 This is going to inspire an auto lender of any nature to maybe want to take a step forward on a vehicle.

 Does that mean we don’t recognize 12 to 18 months of consistent payments?
 Not at all.
 Not missing a payment for an extended period is a sign of hard work and rising up to the occasion.